-Member, National Disaster Management Authority
+Member Secretary, National Disaster Management Authority

 Kamal Kishore has worked on disaster risk reduction and recovery issues for over 22 years at the local, national, regional and global levels.
 Prior to joining the National Disaster Management Authority, he worked with the United Nations Development Programme (UNDP) for nearly 13 years in New Delhi, Geneva and New York.
 At UNDP headquarters he led global advocacy campaigns to address disaster risk reduction concerns in the UN’s Sustainable Development Goals and the post-2015 development agenda.
 As programme advisor, he also led the development of disaster and climate risk management related elements of the UNDP Strategic Plan (2014-17).